herosavx/nhentai-favs/README.md

 **VERY IMPORTANT** : If your favourite list is big, then consider using `--page-range` option with 10 to 15 pages at a time, then try other 10-15 pages some other time until you cover all your fav pages.

-But remember, don't add new favourite books (in the website) until you're finished backing up all pages (i mean you definitely can, if you know what you're doing).
-Once all pages are done, then moving onwards whenever you need to update the database just run the typical command without range option:
+**if you want to maintain the same order as nhentai website then consider starting from last page**, e.g:

+-> You got 30 page content

+-> You can do: `--page-range 30-20`, later `--page-range 19-10`, some other time `--page-range 9-1`.
+But make sure NO single page left out in the process.
+Otherwise left out page won't be in order whenever gets added later.

+-> This also possible: `--page-range 30-20`, `--page-range 20-10`, `--page-range 10-1`.
+Duplicate pages will get ignored.

+-> Don't understand anything? just use this command, the order will be maintained on your behalf (Again, **not recommended** if you got huge number of pages):
 ```
 ./nhentai-favs --outpath /path/to/output/folder
 ```
+Initially once all pages are done, then moving onwards whenever you need to update the database just run the typical above command without range option.
+As most of the book information does exists in local database it won't cause much network operation and will be very fast.
+But ofcourse you can also use page range of newly added content.

 Anyways, make sure you never delete database (`nfavs.db`) file, you can delete the csv file exported from database, because you can always export that if database file exists.
 And db file is very essential for tracking of your data.